freddiehaddad/fast-track-to-rust/src/shortcuts.md

 # Shortcuts

-This course was created using [mdBook] and provides several conveniences as you progress through it.
+This course, developed with [mdBook], features efficient keyboard shortcuts for streamlined navigation.

-## Keyboard Navigation
+## Keyboard Shortcuts

-Useful keyboard shortcuts:

 - `Arrow-Left`: Navigate to the previous page.
 - `Arrow-Right`: Navigate to the next page.